chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/elasticsearch.md

 : a password to use to log in with HTTP-Basic authentication.
 If `password` is provided, a `username` must also be provided.

 `ssl_verify`
-: if `false`, SSL certificate validation will be disabled.
+: if `false`, TLS/SSL certificate validation will be disabled.
 Default: `true`

 In addition, the `elasticsearch` resource allows for filtering the nodes returned by property before executing the tests: